-You have opted out of our end-of-year fundraising campaign
+You have opted out of our fundraising campaign

 You will not receive fundraising emails from us, however you may still see donation messages in your newsletters and on the website.
 As a nonprofit newsroom, membership is how we fund our newsroom.
 We hope that in the future you will be able to become a member.